 AQSD will forward the form and CV to the relevant Link Tutor at UoL for endorsement.
 This will be required even if XJTLU has previously sought informal guidance from the department regarding potential nominees.
 The UoL Link Tutor will confirm endorsement/non-endorsement to AQSD.

-AQSD will forward the nomination to the Pro-Vice Chancellor for Education to sign on behalf of the Collaborative Provision Committee which will regularly note all External Examiner approvals.
+AQSD will forward the nomination to the Dean for Xi'an Jiaotong Liverpool University to sign on behalf of the Collaborative Provision Committee which will regularly note all External Examiner approvals.
 AQSD will maintain a list of all approved External Examiners at XJTLU.

 Liaison with External Examiners at XJTLU